 Laying them on top of succulents soil or cactus mix gives the leaves time to grow roots that will eventually grow succulent babies in a few weeks.

 Once you have your container ready, fill it with soil and lay your leaves right on top of the soil, as shown below.

-One of the most important things when learning how to propagate succulents, apart from tearing off the leaves correctly, is to water your leaves every day; your spray bottle is about to come in very handy.
+One of the most important things to remember when learning how to propagate succulents, apart from tearing off the leaves correctly, is to water your leaves every day or at least every few days.
+I’ve noticed that watering them regularly advances the propagation process faster than not watering them.

 While it’s true that you shouldn’t water your potted succulents with a spray bottle, watering succulents leaves is a different matter altogether.
 (Read my How to Water Succulents post for a refresher on how to properly water your potted or outdoor succulents).

-During propagation, it’s very important to keep your soil moist, so get into the habit of watering your leaves every morning.
-Simply take a spray bottle that’s filled with water, and dampen the soil, as shown in the photo below; a few spritzes a day will do.
+During the propagation process, it’s very important to keep your soil moist.
+You can simply take a spray bottle that’s filled with water to dampen the soil, as shown in the photo below; a few spritzes a day will do.

 The leaves will get moist in the process, but that’s okay.
 The important thing here is to make sure the soil gets water because this is what will help your leaves grow roots.